European Super League: Individual commentary

-Commentators also noted how the ESL could render domestic competitions as irrelevant and lower tier compared to the Super League, and that it would destroy the ideas behind promotion and relegation systems; Pérez later countered this with claims that the ESL would later have a system of promotion and relegation.
-In an opinion piece by Henry Bushnell of Yahoo Sports, the proposed plan was described as "repulsive" but the idea itself was commended; however, the competition structure would strongly need a system of promotion and relegation based on performance in domestic leagues and the Champions League, and the ESL clubs should share more of its profits with lower status clubs.
+Commentators also noted that the ESL could render domestic competitions irrelevant and lower-tier compared to the Super League, and that it would destroy the ideas behind promotion and relegation systems; Pérez later countered this by claiming that the ESL would have a system of promotion and relegation.
+In an opinion piece by Henry Bushnell of Yahoo Sports, the proposed plan was described as "repulsive", but the idea itself was commended; however, the competition structure would strongly need a system of promotion and relegation based on performance in domestic leagues and the Champions League, and the ESL clubs should share more of its profits with lower status clubs.
 Writing in Corriere della Sera, Italian sports commentator Mario Sconcerti called the Super League a "crude idea that goes against the fans."
 Italian journalist Emanuele Celeste spoke of "a regulation not very faithful to traditional football" and the risk of new future rules in reference to the division of a match into three periods instead of two.

 Michael Cox argued in The Athletic that the league would help restore completive balance in European football due to the widening gap between big, rich clubs and smaller, poorer clubs in domestic leagues, and this inequality would only increase as time goes on without a Super League.

 Commentary from the women's game was largely negative, with several commentators pointing out that the Super League's one-line mention of creating a women's version of the competition seemed like an afterthought, lacking in any details and with many of the Super League clubs not having well-established women's sides.
 2018 Ballon d'Or Féminin winner Ada Hegerberg, one of the first high-profile women players to speak out against the league, tweeted that "greed is not the future."